timbulwidodostp/magnifiedIV_r/README.md

 # magnifiedIV_r
 magnifiedIV to run a group or weight-based magnified instrumental variables estimator Use magnifiedIV With (In) R Software

+A R Software package for running Magnified IV/SLATE estimation Use magnifiedIV

 Olah Data Semarang

 WA : +6285227746673 (085227746673)